eficode-academy/rf-katas/exercises/05-negative_testing.md

 So far we have tested only "happy cases", which are test cases that prove the feature is working as
 intended: when the user knows what they should do.

-Let's focus on negative testing, which means testing the application behaves correctly when the user makes an error.
-In this case it means that the user types incorrect credentials.
+Let's focus on negative testing, which means testing that the application behaves correctly when the user makes an error.
+In this case it means that the user inputs incorrect credentials.

-Think about different ways to mistype username and password combinations and write them on some file.
+Think about different ways to mistype a combination of username and password, and write them in some file.
 Have at least 6 different combinations of incorrect credentials.

 Checkout also Robot Framework built-in variables: http://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#built-in-variables